cadeslayden/phase-1-algorithms-has-target-sum-solution/README.md

 Note that this description of the problem highlights the inputs and output (return value), and gives us some ideas to explore later in our pseudocode.

+'''
+Want to declare a function 'hasTargetSum' the function will take in two arguments an array full of integers and a target integer if any two numbers in the array add up to our target integer, I want to return true if that is not the case, I want to return false
+'''

 ### 2. Write Your Own Test Cases

 Next, let's write a few test cases.
 Once again, let's consider what